 Discover more from the work by FES in Asia.
 We share multi-media produced by FES offices and regional projects in Asia.
 Contact us for submissions.

-Rising sea level and the resultant flooding of coastal areas is one of the threats arising out of climate change.
-Many Indian cities, including Mumbai – the financial capital, are at the risk of being submerged by 2050.
-However, that is still in the future.
-Current model of urbanisation and associated exploitative practices leading to rampant environmental destruction pose annual challenges such as floods during monsoons.
+Many Indian cities, including Mumbai are at the risk of being submerged by 2050.
+Current models of urbanisation and associated exploitative practices leading to rampant environmental destruction pose annual challenges such as floods during monsoons.
 Disregard for urban water ecologies has led to irreversible damages, suffocating the riverine system.
-In the process, the cities are suffocating too.
-The video documents the root-cause of the current crisis and glimpses of small-scale yet transformational change taking place in the urban areas.
+This video documents the root-cause of the current crisis and glimpses of small-scale yet transformational change taking place in the urban areas.

 The shrinking of space for housing and open green spaces in Jakarta has driven the city to a long list of ecological disasters and brought negative impacts on the people, particularly the most vulnerable.
 What does it take to create a decent and healthy housing in harmony with modernity and environment in the most populous city in Indonesia?

-With the poor transportation system and the high use of private vehicles, Jakarta stays on the list of the most congested cities around the globe with poor air quality as the result of the storms of pollutants, including from transport emission.
-These days Jakarta has slowly seen an improvement to its transportation system.
-The change in people’s mindset, the development of relevant infrastructure, and wider community initiatives in responding to the challenge of transportation and mobility in Jakarta are the keys to accomplish a public transportation system that is resilient, sustainable, and adaptable during the crisis.
+Jakarta is one of the most congested cities wordlwide with poor air quality as the result of the storms of pollutants, including from transport emission.
+These days it has slowly seen an improvement to its transportation system.
+The change in people’s mindset, development of relevant infrastructure, and wider community initiatives in responding to the challenge of transportation and mobility are the keys to accomplish a public transportation system that is resilient, sustainable, and adaptable during the crisis.

 This video explores the case of Cebu City's urban socialized and sustainable housing program as championed by a local legislator and a people's organization in an bid to make Cebu a sustainable city.